How to Make Money Writing Fanfiction on Wattpad

 Fanfiction is designed to be written about your favorite character or person (real or fake; dead or alive) in a new, intriguing, and mind numbing fashion.

-Your best bet would be to pick a popular celebrity that our youthful generation is into.
+Your best bet would be to pick a popular celebrity or internet celebrity that's trendy.

-So people like Justin Bieber or Taylor Swift are cool choices, but even Vine and YouTube celebrities like Cameron Dallas or Pewdiepie have been immortalized through the fanfic.
+So people like Justin Bieber or Taylor Swift are cool choices, but even Vine and YouTube celebrities like David Dobrik or Pewdiepie have been immortalized through the fanfic.